Daniel Fernandes (footballer)

 Daniel Márcio Fernandes (born 25 September 1983) is a former professional footballer who played as a goalkeeper.

 He moved frequently in his club career, representing teams in Portugal, Spain, Germany, Greece, Romania, the Netherlands, the United States, Norway and Malta.

 Internationally, Fernandes played for Canada at under-20 level before switching allegiance to Portugal, and was called up for their senior team at the 2010 World Cup.

 Early life

-The son of a Portuguese father and a Czechoslovakian mother, Fernandes was born in Edmonton, Alberta, being raised in East Vancouver, British Columbia.
+The son of a Portuguese father and a Czechoslovak mother, Fernandes was born in Edmonton, Alberta, being raised in East Vancouver, British Columbia.
 His first club was the Vancouver Olympics.

 Club career

 Early days

 In 2000, aged 17, Fernandes returned to the land of his father and joined FC Porto's youth system.
 In his first two years as a senior he only managed to appear for the reserves, his second team being Celta de Vigo B in Spain.

 In January 2003, the Galicians loaned Fernandes to 2.
 Bundesliga side SSV Jahn Regensburg, but again failed to appear officially for the main squad, returning in June to Celta and being released from contract.